Winter weather danger: Be careful don't fall

-LMH has a healthy challenge for you that just might help invigorate your winter.
+LMH Health has a healthy challenge for you that just might help invigorate your winter.

-The Drive Away the Winter Doldrums challenge focuses on six weekly challenges that you can tackle with a group or on your own.
+The Drive Away the Winter Doldrums challenge focuses on six weekly challenges on your own.
 The challenges may include health screenings or wellness, fitness or nutrition activities.

-To enroll, visit www.lmh.org/doldrums or contact Aynsley Anderson Sosinski at email@example.com or 785-505-3066.
+Click here to enroll or contact Allison Koonce at email@example.com or 785-505-3081.
 You’ll need to provide an email address so you can receive weekly correspondence about the challenges.

-The deadline to enroll is February 1, and challenges starts February 5 and conclude March 18.
+The deadline to enroll is January 27.
+Challenges start February 1 and conclude March 13.

 Typically, the most dangerous maneuver is staying on your feet when you get out of your vehicle in an icy parking lot.
 Winter makes roads hazardous and walking risky.
 If you think ahead and prepare for driving and walking during winter, you’ll increase your chances of safely navigating winter.